 Open Days every month from Easter.
 Dates and details of music will be posted at http://www.hct.org.uk.

 - Other Charges: Donations welcome.

 Main entrance on Albion Street, Hanley.
 Side entrance on Bethesda Street, Hanley, opposite Stoke Potteries Museum and Art gallery.
 Rail: Stoke-on-Trent (2 miles).
 Bus: Route 25 (from station to Hanley centre).
 Stoke Central Bus Station (200m walk)

-Public multi-storey car park (5 minutes walks off Bethesda Street)
+Public multi-storey car park (5 minutes walk off Bethesda Street).